Agnes Wilhelmine von Wuthenau

 Agnes Wilhelmine von Wuthenau, Countess of Warmsdorf (4 December 1700 - 14 January 1725) was a German noblewoman and the first wife of Augustus Louis, Prince of Anhalt-Köthen.

 Biography

+Early life and ancestry

-Agnes Wilhelmine was born on 4 December 1700 in Plötzkau into an ancient noble family, as the eldest daughter of Christian Ludwig von Wuthenau and his wife, Agnes Sabine von Schlegel.
+Agnes Wilhelmine was born on 4 December 1700 in Plötzkau into the Wuthenau family, an old German aristocratic family which belonged to the Saxon uradel, as the eldest daughter of Christian Ludwig von Wuthenau (1664-1717) and his wife, Agnes Sabine von Schlegel (1680-1738).

+Court lady

 She served as a lady-in-waiting to Gisela Agnes of Anhalt-Köthen, who ruled as regent of Anhalt-Köthen.
 She became engaged to Gisela Agnes's son, Prince Augustus Louis of Anhalt-Köthen, on 18 November 1721.
 She was created Countess of Warmsdorf by Charles VI, Holy Roman Emperor.

+Marriage and issue

 Agnes and Augustus Louis married on 23 January 1722 in Dresden.
-As the marriage was considered morganatic, she did not obtain the title and style of princess.
-They had two children, who were recognized as princesses of Anhalt:
+As the marriage was initially considered morganatic, she did not obtain the title and style of princess.

+They had two daughters, who were all recognized as princesses of Anhalt: